betheye/GDSCpredictor/README.md

 ## Overview

 **GDSCpredictor** is a robust R package developed to predict cancer drug sensitivity (IC50) using advanced machine learning models trained on the [Genomics of Drug Sensitivity in Cancer (GDSC)](https://www.cancerrxgene.org/) database.
-It encapsulates the predictive logic of our extensive [Bioinformatics Pipeline](https://github.com/betheye/GDSCpipeline) and powers our [Online Shiny Application](https://bio215.shinyapps.io/gdsc_database_and_predictor_215/).
+It encapsulates the predictive models derived from our comprehensive [Bioinformatics Pipeline](https://github.com/betheye/GDSCpipeline)—which handles data exploration, model training, and interpretability analysis—and powers the backend of our [Online Shiny Application](https://bio215.shinyapps.io/gdsc_database_and_predictor_215/).

 ## Key Features